Relation Mapping

 To enable the Relation mapping for a cloud or a database source, do the following.

-1. Create the Import integration and add an import task for the parent object.
+- Create an import and add an import task for the parent object.

 Relation Mapping for CSV files